cameli15/Habit-Hero/README.md

 ### Works Cited
-*used as reference for libraries and modules used throughout code*
+*Sources used as reference for libraries and modules used throughout our code.*

 - https://docs.python.org/3/library/sqlite3.html